AOSC-Dev/chromium-loongarch64/README.md

 Port chromium (also chromium-based qt6-webengine) to loongarch64.

+You can use git tags to find legacy version of patches.

 Whole diff: `chromium/chromium-VER.diff`.

 Partial diff: `chromium/chromium-VER.*.diff`, they are extracted from the whole diff.